-We interact with the world in a number of different ways.
-Like any company, we have a general website available from both computers and mobile devices.
-We also have an app that allows you to use our services.
-But there’s a third way you can interact with us as well, possibly without realizing it.
-And that’s when our merchants and shopping carts give you the benefit of our shipping protection service for a small fee or even, in some cases, for free.
+Like many companies, we have a general website available from both computers and mobile devices and an app that allows you to use our services.
+We also interact with you when our merchants and shopping carts give you the benefit of our shipping protection service for a small fee or even, in some cases, for free.
 We want to be clear that this Notice applies only to our general website and direct consumer-customer users of our Route App.
-As for the third situation, we do not control, and can’t be responsible, for the cookies (defined here) placed by those third-party merchants and shopping carts, even if we did authorize them offer our shipping protection service to you.
+As for the third situation, we do not control, and can’t be responsible, for the cookies (defined below) placed by those third-party merchants and shopping carts, even if we did authorize them to offer our shipping protection service to you.
 Consequently, they are responsible for notifying you of their cookie uses and practices.
-Finally, as explained in greater detail in our Privacy Statement, we do not do business in or direct our sales and marketing at the European Economic Area in a manner sufficient to cause us to have legal obligations under the laws of that jurisdiction, including their detailed cookie notice and right’s laws under the European Union’s ePrivacy Directive.

 Additional information about cookies and tracking technologies is available here.

-Those third-party cookies are both session and persistent cookies and are set by our third-party service providers.
+We use both session and persistent cookies and which are set by our third-party service providers.
 For example, we use Google Analytics, a web analytics service provided by Google, Inc. (“Google“).
-For more information on how Google uses this data, go to www.google.com/policies/privacy/partners/.
-You can learn more about how to opt out of Google Analytics by going to .https://tools.google.com/dlpage/gaoptout.
+For more information on how Google uses this data, see www.google.com/policies/privacy/partners/.
+You can learn more about how to opt out of Google Analytics by visiting https://tools.google.com/dlpage/gaoptout.
 If you do not allow cookies to be set on your computer or device, you may be unable to access certain parts of our online and mobile resources or certain parts of our online and mobile resources may have reduced functionality.

 We reserve the right to update this Notice from time to time.
 Please check our online and mobile resources periodically for such updates since all information collected as described herein is subject to the Notice in place at the time of collection.
-Typically, we will indicate the effective/amendment date at the beginning of this Notice.
+Typically, we will indicate the effective/amendment date at the beginning of the above Privacy Statement.
 If we feel it is appropriate, or if the law requires, we will also provide a summary of changes we have made in the new Notice.